Purdue-CS193/homework-0-sarahluo888/index.md

 ## Sarah Luo's GitHub Page
+# Sarah Luo's First CS193 Homework

+- I love the coloful CS193 slides!
+- I enjoy how the instructors want us to succeed
+- I like how the class is fun and not boring

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.